pragyakashyap/Video_to_gif_converter/README.md

 3. Upload a video file and wait for the processing to complete.

-4.Find the generated GIFs with large captinos.
+4. Find the generated GIFs with large captions.

 ![Video Processor](https://github.com/pragyakashyap/Video_to_gif_converter/assets/47416981/dd86e9fe-2607-4235-ab89-cff0cebaa39c)